Swim Lessons for All

-The Y is dedicated to elevating and promoting equity within communities around the country, guaranteeing fair treatment, access, opportunity, and advancement for all, while striving to identify and eliminate barriers that have prevented full participation of some groups.
+The Y is dedicated to elevating and promoting equity within communities around the country, guaranteeing fair treatment, access, opportunity, and advancement for all while striving to identify and eliminate barriers that have prevented the full participation of some groups.
 Through this swimming program, parents and caregivers of children with diverse abilities will be given the opportunity to provide their children with the means to learn fundamental water safety and swimming skills in a safe environment.
 Knowing how to be safe around water is one of the most important life skills we can teach our children.
 It gives them confidence.
 And it can save their lives.

 The goal of the program is to offer water safety and swimming lessons in a safe, inclusive environment for all participants.
 The program is intended for youth aged 4-12 with a developmental, intellectual and/or physical disability.
 Limited spots are available.